146 Commonwealth

 On August 26, 2021, 146 Commonwealth was purchased from the Trustees of Boston University by Allison O’Neil, trustee of the 146 Commonwealth Avenue Nominee Trust.

-In October of 2022, the trust received permission to remodel the 146 Commonwealth from a dormitory into a single-family dwelling, including rebuilding an existing rear ell into a garage.
+In October of 2022, the trust received permission to remodel the 146 Commonwealth from a dormitory into a single-family dwelling, including rebuilding the existing rear ell into a garage and adding a roof deck with solar panels.

 144-148 Commonwealth (2013)